irmen/Pyro4/docs/source/clientcode.rst

     proxy._pyroMaxRetries = 3      # attempt to retry 3 times before raise the exception

+Be careful to use when remote functions have a side effect (e.g.: calling twice results in error)!
 See the :file:`autoretry` example for more details.

 .. index::